qlibs/reflect/README.md

     > `reflect` precomputes required prefixes/postfixes to find required names from the `source_location::function_name()` output for each compiler upon inclusion.
     Any compiler change will end up with new prefixes/postfixes and won't require additional maintanace.

-- What does it mean that `reflect` tests itself upon inlude?
+- What does it mean that `reflect` tests itself upon include?

     > `reflect` runs all tests (via static_asserts) upon include.
 If the include compiled it means all tests are passing and the library works correctly on given compiler, enviornment.